openharmony/docs/en/application-dev/ui/arkts-gesture-events-single-gesture.md

         .width(300)
         .padding(20)
         .border({ width: 3 })
-          //Bind the layout position information to the component.
+          // Bind the layout and position information to the component.
         .translate({ x: this.offsetX, y: this.offsetY, z: 0 })
         .gesture(
-          //Bind drag gestures.
+          // Bind the pan gesture to the component.
           PanGesture()
             .onActionStart((event: GestureEvent) => {
               console.info('Pan start');
             })
-              //When the drag gesture is triggered, modify the layout position information of the component based on the callback function.
+              // When the drag gesture is triggered, modify the layout and position information of the component based on the callback.
             .onActionUpdate((event: GestureEvent) => {
               this.offsetX = this.positionX + event.offsetX;
               this.offsetY = this.positionY + event.offsetY;